Helping kids cope

 - have problems sleeping

-There is no right or wrong way to feel about what's going on right now.
+There is no right or wrong way to feel about what's going on right now, but how you react is important.

-What's really important is to be sensitive to and curious about new and confusing emotions, to provide routine, structure, predictability and be consistent to help our children feel safe and secure in a world that does not appear to offering any of those things.
+Remember: Your reaction can shape your child's views and feelings.
+What's important is to be sensitive to and curious about new and confusing emotions.
+Provide routine, structure, predictability and be consistent - all this will make your children feel safe and secure in a world that does not appear to offering any of those things.

 Age appropriate information - Explaining coronavirus